Pandahead33/provider-directory/README.md

 Learn more about [deployment](https://facebook.github.io/create-react-app/docs/deployment).

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss the change.

 The project includes [prettier](https://prettier.io/) and [eslint](https://eslint.org/docs/rules/).